arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 The USB-cable can then be plugged into any USB port, on a laptop, or in a wall-adapter, as long as it can provide at least 500 mA at 5V.
 Most wall-adapters meet these requirements, so don't worry too much about finding the right one.

-Lastly, find the moisture sensor and a grove cable.
+Lastly, find the moisture sensor and a Grove cable.
 Connect it to the Nano Screw Terminal Adapter as follows:

 - Black wire (-) to GND pin.